dshawul/NebulaSEM/paper/paper.md

 with two levels of refinement.
 The discontinuous Galerkin spectral element method is used with polynomial order of 4.
 \label{fig:srtb}](srtb-amr.png){width=30%, height=30%}

-Several other examples are provided in the repository to showcase NebulaSEM's capabilities in both applications.

 # Statement of need

-Over the years, NebulaSEM has undergone a transformation from being a purely Computational Fluid Dynamics (CFD) application to primarily serve as an atmospheric simulation code.
+Over the years, NebulaSEM has undergone a transformation from being a purely Computational Fluid Dynamics (CFD) application to primarily serve as an atmospheric simulation (AtmoSim) code.
 Consequently, it addresses specific needs inherent to both types of applications, as outlined below.

-Many CFD codes predominantly employ first or second-order accurate finite volume methods.
-NebulaSEM, on the other hand, offers high-order discretization characterized by exceptional accuracy and minimal dissipation.
+Many CFD codes prioritize robustness over other considerations.
+As a result, they often utilize first or at best second-order accurate finite volume methods on unstructured grids.
+In contrast, NebulaSEM offers high-order discretization characterized by high accuracy and minimal dissipation.
 This feature proves invaluable for tasks such as accurately capturing shocks and discontinuities, conducting highly accurate large eddy simulations, simulating turbulent flows with precision, and facilitating high-fidelity aeroacoustic simulations.

-While high-order methods are more commonly associated with atmospheric modeling, such endeavors often rely on either finite-difference discretization, which is less geometrically flexible, or global spectral methods on latitude-longitude grids, which lack scalability.
-NebulaSEM, utilizing the discontinuous Galerkin spectral element method (dGSEM) for discretization, distinguishes itself by providing both geometric flexibility and high scalability.
-Moreover, NebulaSEM incorporates dynamic adaptive mesh refinement capabilities, a feature not commonly found in traditional atmospheric modeling approaches.
+While high-order methods are more commonly associated with atmospheric modeling, such endeavors often rely on finite-difference discretization, which is less geometrically flexible, or global spectral methods on latitude-longitude grids, which lack scalability.
+NebulaSEM provides geometrical flexibility due to its CFD roots, allowing atmospheric simulaitons on any type of grid.
+The element-based design, as opposed to global spectral-methods, ensures high-scalability for large scale simulations.
+The high-order dGSEM discretization it employs delivers the accuracy necessary for achieving high-fidelity atmospheric simulations.
+In addition, NebulaSEM incorporates dynamic adaptive mesh refinement capabilities, a feature not commonly found in traditional atmospheric modeling approaches.

 # Acknowledgements